25 Signs of Lukewarm Christians + Tips to Burn Hot!

 - You are focused on lists, rules, and customs rather than people.

-- You think you know better than someone that is in pain.
+- You think you are better and more righteous than someone that is in pain.

 - You put yourself above others.
 You keep having the same problems in relationships or situations.